developer-program/engineering-track/docs/cypress/interactions-&-matchers.md

 ## Interaction

-Cypress provide us with common capabilities to interact with the elements allow us to click, drag, hover and scroll elements.
+Cypress provides us with common capabilities to interact with the elements allow us to click, drag, hover and scroll elements.
+In this example, we going to use [w3school learn html](https://www.w3schools.com/html/default.asp) website as an example.

 ## Clicking on the More button